FHedin/langevin_LJ/README.md

 ----------------------------------------------
 Check the doc directory that contains programming documentation.

-For updating the documentation, run doxygen in the current directory (http://www.doxygen.org)
+For generating the documentation, run doxygen in the current directory (http://www.doxygen.org)

 ----------------------------------------------
 ## LICENSING (all files excepted subdirectory dSFMT)
 ----------------------------------------------
-Copyright (c) 2011-2016, Florent Hedin, Markus Meuwly, and the University of Basel.
+Copyright (c) 2011-2016, Florent Hédin, Markus Meuwly, and the University of Basel.
 All rights reserved.

 The 3-clause BSD license is applied to this software.